QuentinRa/blog.quentinra.dev/proj/make-it-project/index.md

 * check the license of the libraries you're using
 * give your roadmap (what you're planning to do, what you did, ...)
 * try to answer any issues/pull requests within 48 hours, give feedback and gratitude to your contributors
+* **CODEOWNERS**: at least on GitHub, you can create a file called [CODEOWNERS](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners).
+You can use regex to tell GitHub who wrote this files.
+When someone is submitting a pull request/issue changing the file assigned to an author, GitHub will automatically ask for their review.

 <hr class="sr">